 We don’t like to share the very dirty, nitty gritty issues that broke us up, but we will in private as the Lord leads us.
 But suffice it to say, we grew to despise each other, hurt each other every way possible and both felt we were in the right and the other was in the wrong!

-We had our child to think about, so in desperation, when things were out of control, I called Wayne Graves, Bill’s new pastor (our divorce drove him back into church), and he agreed to meet with us.
+We had our child to think about, so in desperation, when things were out of control, I called Wayne Graves, Bill’s new pastor (our divorce drove him back into church).
+He agreed to meet with us.
 The date and time?
 After the New Years Day evening service, that night.
-So I slipped into Bill’s church and we both saw each other, clear across the room, him up front, and me sneaking in the back!
+So I slipped into Bill’s church and we caught a glimpse of each other, clear across the room, him up front, and me sneaking in the back!
 Needless to say, neither of us heard the service.

 As soon as it was over, I ran over to Bill and pulled him up to Pastor Wayne.
 I told Bill we had a “date” with him, so Bill asked if he had eaten.
 He had not, so we took him to our “formerly” favorite restaurant.
 We all placed our orders and then the pastor asked us how he could help.
 We then began to ignore him and let it all out – how much we hated each other, how hurt we were, how rotten things were.
 I remember one time looking at the poor pastor, being ignored as we spewed venom at each other, but at least he was getting a very nice meal!
 Finally, he got our attention and said he did not think there was anything he could do for us.
 He then shared a personal story, a testimony about his own family that had been torn apart by alcohol.
 We then noticed the lights were dimming and it seemed we were the only ones left in the restaurant.
 The chef, owner, and waitress all stood in the corner, waiting for us to leave!